GLOBAL MARKETS-Dollar rise hits commodities as Fed talks of tightening

 * Drop in oil and commodities hits risk sentiment, stocks

-LONDON, March 24 The dollar was on its best run in almost a year on Thursday, pressuring commodities and shares after yet another Federal Reserve official talked up the chance of more than one hike in U.S interest rates this year.
+SYDNEY, March 24 The dollar advanced for a fifth straight session on Thursday, pressuring commodities and Asian shares after yet another Federal Reserve official talked up the chance of more than one increase in U.S interest rates this year.

-If the dollar can keep its footing going into the long Easter weekend it will notch up a near 2 percent, and first weekly gain in a month against the world's other major currencies.
+If the dollar can keep its footing going into the long Easter weekend it will notch up the first weekly gain in a month against a basket of major currencies.

+The euro eased to $1.1172, leaving it well off last week's top of $1.1342.
+Sterling also slid to $1.4096 on concerns the attacks in Brussels would aid the campaign to leave the European Union in June's "Brexit" vote.

+Equity investors tend to dislike any hint of tighter U.S. policy and MSCI's broadest index of Asia-Pacific shares outside Japan slipped 1.0 percent.

+European equities were expected to open lower, with spreadbetting firm IG predicting Britain's FTSE 100 to open 0.7 percent lower, Germany's DAX to fall 0.5 percent, and France's CAC 40 to drop 28 0.6 percent.

+On Wall Street the Dow ended Wednesday with a loss of 0.45 percent, while the S&P 500 eased 0.64 percent and the Nasdaq 1.1 percent.

-The hot streak extended after St. Louis Fed President James Bullard joined a chorus of officials in highlighting the chance of at least two rate hikes this year, with the first perhaps as soon as April.
+St. Louis Fed President James Bullard joined a chorus of officials in highlighting the risk of at least two rate hikes this year, with the first perhaps as soon as April.

 Markets imply only one increase and dealers suspect an orchestrated attempt by the Fed to shift that thinking.

-It was also notable that Treasury yields actually fell in response, with the 10-year back down at 1.87 percent in European trading from a high of 1.95 percent on Wednesday.
+It was also notable that Treasury yields actually fell in response, with the 10-year back down at 1.88 percent from a high of 1.95 percent on Wednesday.

-European yields dropped too, with benchmark German, other euro zone and UK Gilts in demand as the rise in the dollar and the drop in commodities from oil to gold to copper knocked inflation expectations again.
+Still, the rise in the dollar sparked profit-taking in a range of commodities from oil to gold to copper.

 "Oil is still the centre of attention for many markets.
 As their prices fall, markets are turning risk-off.
 We also should expect some correction given the fast pace of recovery in various asset markets," said Tohru Nishihama, senior economist at Dai-ichi Life Research Institute in Tokyo.